WestonSF/ArcGISEnterpriseToolkit/ReadMe.md

 * New Mode - Copies data over.
 Requires no locks on geodatabase datasets being overwritten.

+#### Register Service
+Registers a service with an ArcGIS Online site.

 ## Features

 * Add a number of users to a site at once.